openstack/kolla-ansible/doc/source/reference/logging-and-monitoring/central-logging-guide.rst

    Elasticsearch stores a lot of logs, so if you are running centralized logging, remember to give ``/var/lib/docker`` an adequate space.

+   Alternatively it is possible to use a local directory instead of the volume ``elasticsearch`` to store the data of Elasticsearch.
+The path can be set via the variable ``elasticsearch_datadir_volume``.

 Kibana
 ~~~~~~